Louvre Museum and Versailles Palace evacuated after bomb threats with France on alert

 The evacuations of two of the world's most-visited tourist sites come amid heightened vigilance around France following Friday's school attack, and global tensions linked to the war between Israel and Hamas.
 President Emmanuel Macron's government is worried about fallout from the war in France.

 Alarms rang out through the Louvre when the evacuation was announced, and in the underground shopping center beneath its signature pyramid.
-The Louvre communication service said no one was hurt.
 Paris police said officers searched the museum after it received written bomb threats.

-Police cordoned off the monument from all sides, and the underground access, as international tourists and other visitors streamed out.
-Videos posted online showed people leaving, some hurriedly and some stopping to take photos, others apparently confused about what was happening.
+The Louvre communication service said no one was hurt and no bomb was found, so the museum will reopen as usual on Sunday.

 The Louvre, home to masterpieces such as the Mona Lisa, welcomes between 30,000 and 40,000 visitors per day and several million annually.